-Wonder why steakhouse baked potatoes taste so good?
-It's all in how they cook them!
+Wonder why restaurant and steakhouse baked potatoes taste so good?
+It's all in how they bake them!
 Here, you'll learn how to make a restaurant-quality baked potato in your own kitchen!

-Steakhouse baked potatoes taste different ..they're fluffier, have more flavor and hold up better for all the fixin's..butter, sour cream, cheese and chives.
+Steakhouse baked potatoes taste different ..they're fluffier on the inside, have more flavor and hold up better for all the fixin's..butter, sour cream, cheese and chives.
 There's no reason you can't get this same texture and flavor at home!

 Years ago, there was a famous steakhouse in the small town of Ponder, Texas.
 There was a waiting line every Friday and Saturday night and, if you wanted a baked potato, you had to: 1) make reservations and 2) order at least two hours in advance.
 Yep.